ethereum/remix-project/docs/tutorial_debug.rst

 .. _tutorial-debug:

-The goal of this tutorial is to explain how to debug transaction using Remix
+The goal of this tutorial is to explain how to debug transaction using Remix.

 Start debugging
 ---------------